 It has been set up to help the

 In this example, by 'poor' we mean the 'poor people.'

 Determiners vs. Adjectives

-One of the differences between 'determiners' and 'adjectives' is that determiners are only used before nouns, while adjectives can also be used after verbs.
-Another difference between them is in the number of them before a noun.
+One key difference between 'determiners' and adjectives is that determiners can only be used before nouns, while adjectives can also be used after verbs.

 I am supposed to submit

-Here is a table that can help you understand the differences between determiners and adjectives.
+The following table summarizes the differences between determiners and adjectives.

 |determiner + noun||✓||adjective + noun||✓|

 |noun + determiner||